Title Date Summary

 College Eye 2:9, p.1

-10/31/1912 Critical of Board decision to reduce ISTC to junior college status.
+Text of Roger Leavitt's' dissension from the Board recommendation that would reduce ISTC to junior college status.

 32 I am pleased to note